Brian McMahon was named the new head coach of the Palm Beach Atlantic men’s soccer program on February 11, 2014.

 Coach McMahon has over 20 years of collegiate coaching and playing experience with a resume that includes coaching stints at Belhaven (Miss.)
 University and Greenville (Ill.)
 College.

-McMahon spent the past two seasons leading Belhaven to back-to-back appearances in the NAIA National Tournament, reaching at least the Elite 8 in both campaigns.
+McMahon spent two seasons leading Belhaven to back-to-back appearances in the NAIA National Tournament, reaching at least the Elite 8 in both campaigns.
 His first season was a memorable one as he helped guide the Blazers to their second-ever NAIA National Championship as his team finished 19-4-1 and defeated the University of Mobile 2-0 in the title match.
 His good work led him to being named the NSCAA and the NAIA National Coach of the Year.

 The 2013 season saw the McMahon-led Blazers reach the round of eight at the NAIA National Tournament before losing to the eventual national champions, Martin Methodist College, by a 2-1 score in double overtime.
 The team finished 16-7-1 while extending their program’s streak of 49 straight polls of being ranked in the NAIA top-25 coaches poll.